Department of Counseling, Leadership, Adult Education & School Psychology

 Applicants who have not yet graduated with a bachelor’s degree should send the transcript with the most recently completed semester’s grades.
 The Graduate College will only calculate an applicant’s GPA after the last long (Spring or Fall) semester of coursework prior to graduation has been completed.
 For example: Applicants who apply for a program that will begin Fall 2016 and expect to graduate in May 2016 should send transcripts with the Fall 2015 grades.
 If transcripts are submitted without this information, applicants will be notified and the application will not be considered complete until the updated transcript has been received.

 The School Psychology program requires an official Graduate Record Exam (GRE) score to be submitted prior to admission consideration with a preferred score of 291 with no less than 150 on the verbal section and 141 on the quantitative section.
 If you took the GRE within the last five years and prior to the new examination, a preferred score of 900 (verbal and quantitative combined) will be considered.
 The GRE score is valid for five years after the exam date.
 GRE scores must be sent directly from the Educational Testing Service in Princeton, New Jersey, to our Graduate College.
 The college code for Texas State is 006667.
 The Educational Testing Service can be contacted at www.ets.org/gre.
 Texas State applicants are required to take only the General Test.
-The GRE will be waived if an applicant holds a Masters or Doctoral degree.
+The GRE may be waived if the applicant holds a master’s degree from an accredited US institution.
+GRE waivers will be submitted to the department on a case-by-case basis if the degree was granted from an accredited international university.

 If you are an international applicant or have international components to your application, please visit the International Student web page for other admission requirements that may apply to this program.